 Meal prep tips

-This Mexican crockpot stew recipe is perfect for your meal prep routine!
+This crockpot stew is perfect for your meal prep routine!
 You can meal prep it in two different ways:

 - cook ahead and reheat- cook a big batch of this stew on the weekend and reheat for easy lunches or dinners.